rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-percent/solving-numerically-two types/index.md

 ---
 title: "03 Solving Percent Problems Numerically : Finding Whole and Amount"
-description: "This article explains how to solve percent problems numerically by finding the whole and the amount.
-It provides examples and step-by-step explanations."
+description: "This article explains how to solve percent problems numerically by finding the value of percentages as well as the whole based on the percent given.
+It provides examples and equations to demonstrate the process."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00